In Love and Death: Release and promotion

+Reception

-ReceptionIn Love and Death sold 93,240 copies in its first week, charting at number 6 on the Billboard 200.
+In Love and Death sold 93,240 copies in its first week, charting at number 6 on the Billboard 200.
 By February 2006, the album had sold over 642,000 copies.
 It was subsequently certified gold in Australia, Canada and the US, and certified silver in the UK.
-The album charted at number 4 in Canada, number 34 in Australia and number 106 in the UK.
+The album charted at number 4 in Canada, number 32 in Australia and number 106 in the UK.
 "Take It Away" charted at number 13 on the Alternative Songs chart and number 44 in the UK.
 "I Caught Fire" charted in at number 43 in Australia and number 191 in the UK.
 "All That I've Got" charted at number 19 on the Alternative Songs chart, number 35 in Australia and number 105 in the UK.
 "Under Pressure" charted at number 41 on the Billboard Hot 100 chart and number 28 on the Alternative Songs chart; it remains the band's only song to have charted on the Hot 100.

 The album has been generally well received by critics.
 Billboard said that it "continues to straddle the line between street credibility and mainstream success".
 The Guardian gave it 3 out of 5 stars, saying "Songs of self-abuse and suicide - and those are the sunnier moments - are wrapped in wailing riffs, big choruses and fiddly guitar solos."